JesseTAlford/texts/the-art-of-markdown.md

 You can put each clause
 of each sentence
 on its own line.
-Of course it is possible to put each sentence, and all its clauses, on a line, but, should you?
+Of course it is possible to put each sentence, and all its clauses, on a line.
+Should you?

 The basic unit of git is the line.
 The basic unit of prose is the sentence.